Markussss/tokusentai/README.md

 ## To do

 ### Plans
-- Stop spamming and repeating
-  - Keep a list of the last 10 (maybe more?) responses
-  - Don't send the response if the current response is in the list
 - Store messages as they arrive
 - More and better logging
 - Simple chat command interface for adding/editing/removing responses